duderstadt-lab/mars-docs/docs/image/PeakTracker.md

 <div style="text-align: center"><img  src='{{site.baseurl}}/docs/image/img/peak_tracker_Preview.png' width='550'/></div>

 * *Preview* - When checked all detected peaks are highlighted based on the current setting.
 This is very useful for finding the correct settings that detect just enough peaks without too much background.
 This will live update as parameters are changed, such as the detection threshold.
 This is used before running the command to confirm you have the correct settings.
 * *Roi* - This sets the type of roi displayed in preview mode, either circle or point.
 If circle is chosen the radius of the circle will be the Fit Radius described below.
+In the case of a circle, the inner radius specified in the Integrate tab determines the size.
 * *count:* - Number of peaks detected in the current image.
 * *T* - Scrollbar to select the timepoint (T) to preview with live update using a zero-based index.
 * *Timeout(s)* - Maximum computing time allowed to calculate the preview of the settings.
 If the video is too large or the settings are way off the computing time could become rather significant causing a crash of the system.
 Setting this limit prevents that.

 ### Result

 * *Molecule Archive* - A Single Molecule Archive with individual records for all tracked molecules as well as metadata information.
-If the command finishes and no Molecule Archives opens, check the console for an explanation.
+If the command finishes and no Molecule Archives opens, check the console for an explanation (Window->Console).
 No Molecule Archive will open if no molecules meet all finding, fitting, and tracking criteria.
 This will be reported in the console.

 ### How to run this Command from a groovy script